bbauska/JS-InterviewQuestions-JS/README.md

 <h3>134: What are the sub objects of the windows object in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-a) Document object: Work with DOM and provides interface to XML and Html documents and allow CSS manipulations<br>
+<p>a) Document object: Work with DOM and provides interface to XML and
+Html documents and allow CSS manipulations<br>
 b) Frame object: Represents &lt;frame&gt; HTML frames.
 Frame object will be created for each &lt;frame&gt; tag<br>